 Snow Canyon State Park

-Lying on the northern edge of St. George, Snow Canyon State Park is an incredible winter destination with unspoiled views, dazzling cliffs, petrified sand dunes, and 38 miles of trails.
+Lying on the northern edge of St. George, Snow Canyon State Park is an incredible winter destination with unspoiled views, dazzling cliffs, petrified sand dunes and 38 miles of trails (Read: "Unexpected Southwest Utah: Snow Canyon State Park").
 Snow Canyon’s beauty rivals that of neighboring Zion and, in winter, there are usually no crowds, and temperatures are perfect for hiking.
 Snow Canyon’s 13 trails offer everything from challenging hikes to carefree romps.
-You can explore windswept dunes, rugged canyons, Native American rock art sites, and slender slot canyons.
+You can explore windswept dunes, rugged canyons, Native American rock imagery sites and slender slot canyons.
 Rock climbers can try trad and sport routes at excellent crags like the Circus Wall, which is part of the Island in the Sky series of rock formations.
 If you’re a cyclist, you’ll enjoy riding the scenic park drive.

 Smithsonian Butte Back Country Byway